 The daily gratitude and bullet proof journaling techniques aside, my Instagram friend advised me to write down my thoughts and concerns on a journal right after my meditation session.
 This tip is gold, writing things down is magical.
 I felt like letting go of those thoughts each time I write them, transferring all my pain into that piece of paper.
-It also organises those unhappy thoughts, putting words into them made me understand exactly what I need to work on, or how I really felt about a certain situations.
-Replacing the hazy cloud of confused negative thoughts inside of my head.
-It sometimes made me realise that it was not that big of a deal after all.
+It also organises those unhappy thoughts, putting words into them made me understand exactly what I need to work on, or how I really felt about certain situations.
+Replacing the hazy cloud of confused negative thoughts inside my head.
+It sometimes made me realise that it was not that big deal after all.
 In a word, it gave me clarity and some distance to evaluate the situation properly.
 This is a golden tip, thank you so much if you read this article!

 Meditate first thing in the morning

 … if you can.
 I didn’t!
 My morning routine was full enough.
 But if I was in an office job, I would probably add it to my morning routine or do it on my lunch break in a locked meeting room.
-Practicing first thing in morning will release you from this duty and makes you benefit from your practice to be more productive during your day.
+Practicing first thing in morning will release you from this duty and make you benefit from your practice to be more productive during your day.
 I personally did the opposite, I started by practicing right before bed to help me relax and take a pause from my laptop.
 I stopped when I fell asleep during my practice two days in a row.
-It probably meant that I finally embraced the relaxing benefit of meditation.
+It probably meant that I finally embraced the relaxing benefits of meditation.

 Be gentle with yourself and don’t judge your practice

-This one was my biggest struggle.
+This one was my biggest struggles.
 I somehow believed that if I don’t manage to completely shut down my thoughts, I was failing in my meditation practice.
 Well that’s far from true and I know now that it’s simply impossible to completely shut down my mind, unless I’m dead.
 The guided meditation helps a lot with this self-consciousness, it keeps reminding you that it’s okay if your mind wanders, that it’s perfectly natural and how to refocus.

 Integrate meditation into your daily activities

 If you start with an app, it will guide you through it.
 Meditating does not necessarily require you sitting in a lotus pose wearing harem pants in a Urban Outfitters decorated corner.
 Well that’s the best case scenario, but not the only one.
 You can actually meditate while you walk, run, at the beach, in the train during your commute, or right before sleep lying in your bed.
 It’s part of being flexible and gentle with yourself, find a way to integrate meditation to your life in any way you see fit.
 You can always adjust later.
-Focus on nothing else that having that daily date with yourself.
+Focus on nothing else but having that daily date with yourself.

 Set yourself a challenge